Wangaratta: Sport

-There are four Australian rules football clubs in Wangaratta.
+There are three Australian rules football clubs in Wangaratta.
 The Wangaratta Football Club, the Wangaratta Rovers Football Club, both competing in the Ovens and Murray Football League, and the North Wangaratta Football Club, which competes in the Ovens and King Football League.
 The close proximity of the Rovers and Wangaratta grounds reflects the historical sectarian split in membership of the clubs; Rovers membership being predominantly Catholic and Wangaratta being predominantly Protestant.
+Many players also travel to play for Ovens & King clubs based in smaller towns in the King Valley.

 The city hosted several games for the 2005 Australian Football International Cup event, with several countries competing in the sport of Australian rules football.
 The event was played at the City Oval and Showgrounds and set the attendance records for the tournament to date.

 Cricket in Wangaratta is organised by the Wangaratta and District Cricket Association.
 Clubs include City Colts, Wangaratta-Magpies & Rovers United Bruck.

 Wangaratta City Football Club is a soccer club based at South Wangaratta Reserve.
 Founded in 1951, they compete in the Albury Wodonga Football Association.

-Wangaratta Knights play rugby league in NRL Victoria.
+The Wangaratta Knights play rugby league in the Goulburn Murray Rugby League competition.
+Founded in 2017, the club plays its home games at the Glenrowan Recreation Reserve in nearby Glenrowan.

 Wangaratta has a horse racing club, the Wangaratta Turf Club, which schedules around eleven race meetings a year including the Wangaratta Cup meeting in April.

 The Wangaratta Greyhound Racing Club, which held regular meetings at the same venue, has been discontinued.
 Avian Park is no longer used.

 Golfers play at the course of the Wangaratta Golf Club on Yarrawonga Road, or at the course of the Jubilee Golf Club at Wangandary nearby.
 A nine-hole course is at Boorhaman to the north of Wangaratta.

-Between 1953 and 1956, the North Eastern Car Club ran motor racing meetings on the gravel and earth airstrip located on Wangarratta Common, south of the town centre.
+Between 1953 and 1956, the North Eastern Car Club ran motor racing meetings on the gravel and earth airstrip located on Wangaratta Common, south of the town centre.
 The circuit ran up and down the airstrip, with a loop at the western end.